Wydawnictwo Avia Artis - ebooki

 -

-“The Call of the Wild” is a book by Jack London, an American novelist.
+“The Faith of Men” is a book by Jack London, an American novelist.
 A pioneer of commercial fiction and an innovator in the genre that would later become known as science fiction.
-The Call of the Wild is a short adventure novel by Jack London.
-The central character of the novel is a dog named Buck.
-The story opens at a r
+The Faith of Men is a series of short stories by Jack London.
+It consists of eight moving and thrilling stories such as: The Faith of Men, Too Muc-

 - ePub + Mobi 12 pkt